 |Valve||Pulse Sequence||Plane Imagine||Max.
 Signal Void (Artifact), cm2|

-Do NOT take the Adjustment Tool into an MRI facility as these magnets could potentially be a safety hazard to the patient and/or user.
+Do NOT take the Adjustment Tools or the StrataVarius system into an MRI facility as the magnets could potentially be a safety hazard to the patient and/or user.

-Proximity to MRI suite may impede the mechanism in the Indicator Tool due to the field strength of an MRI magnet.
+Proximity to an MRI suite may implede the verification mechanisms due to the field strength of an MRI magnet.
 Move out of the vicinity prior to attempting to verify a valve setting.